 2. Will the Federal income tax rate increase or decrease?
 Another argument brought up commonly, is that the federal income tax rate could change over time.
 If you believe it will go up and want to take advantage of lower taxes now, the thought is that you should opt for Roth retirement vehicles versus Traditional.
 On the flip side, if you believe tax rates will go down, you should avoid taxation now by going with a Traditional retirement vehicle, and taking the lower tax hit when you retire.

 Usually, the ones who bring up this debate are the ones who think that taxes will rise over time.
 So, I decided to do a little research into this.
-The National Taxpayers Union Foundation, has perhaps the most interesting historical chart I’ve ever seen, which lays out the federal tax rate for the lowest and highest tax brackets since 1913.
+Wikipedia has an interesting historical tax rate chart, which lays out the federal tax rate for the lowest and highest tax brackets since 1913.